Tea174/LLM-MLOps/MLOpsEx/README.md

 - Started DVC
 - Run Dockerfile locally but not enough resource.
 I will try to run it again in my other laptop and together with actions Github.
+- The whole project is too big so i just uploaded these files.